Marriage Act 1961 (Australia): Marriage Amendment Act 2004

 Before 2004, there was no definition of marriage in the 1961 Act, and instead the common law definition used in the English case Hyde v Hyde (1866) was considered supreme.
-Though s.46(1) of the Act required celebrants to explain the legal nature of marriage in Australia to a couple as "the union of a man and a woman to the exclusion of all others, voluntarily entered into for life", these words were descriptive or explanatory, rather than outlining what constituted a legally valid marriage in Australia.
+Though section 46(1) of the Act required celebrants to explain the legal nature of marriage in Australia to a couple as "the union of a man and a woman to the exclusion of all others, voluntarily entered into for life", these words were descriptive or explanatory, rather than outlining what constituted a legally valid marriage in Australia.

 On 27 May 2004 the then federal attorney-general Philip Ruddock introduced the Marriage Amendment Bill 2004 to incorporate a definition of marriage into the Marriage Act 1961 and to outlaw the recognition of same-sex marriages lawfully entered into in foreign jurisdictions.
 In June 2004, the bill passed the House of Representatives.
-On 12 August 2004, the amendment passed the Parliament.
+On 12 August 2004, the amendment passed the Senate.
 The bill subsequently received royal assent, becoming the Marriage Amendment Act 2004.

 The amendment incorporated a definition of marriage into section 5 of the Act, known as the Interpretation section:

 marriage means the union of a man and a woman to the exclusion of all others, voluntarily entered into for life.